GoogleCloudPlatform/microservices-demo/terraform/README.md

 terraform init
 ```

-Make sure you uodate `terraform.tfvars` with the values for your `project_id` and preferred `region`.
+Make sure you update `terraform.tfvars` with the values for your `project_id` and preferred `region`.
 You can also override any of the default values for the variables described above.

 Plan the deployment,